alemyaobed/billable-hours-invoicing/README.md

 This web application allows law firms to generate client invoices based on the number of hours worked by employees.
 Lawyers submit their timesheets in CSV format, and the system calculates the total hours and generates an invoice for each client.

 ## Features
-- Upload CSV timesheets
+- Upload CSV timesheets file
-- Calculate billable hours per employee
-- Generate invoices for each project
+- Generate invoices for each project listed in the file
-- Django admin for managing employees and projects

 ## Setup Instructions